Search for childcare in North Tyneside using our online directory, which is available here

 Eligible children can receive the working families entitlement (3&4 year olds) from the start of the funding period following their third birthday (click here for more details).
 A child is only entitled to start their working families entitlement (3&4 year olds) place the term following the child’s third birthday or the term following receipt of a valid eligibility code, whichever is later.
-Families are no longer entitled to the 30 hours when they start full-time education (i.e. reception year at school).
+Families are no longer entitled to the working families entitlement when they start full-time education (i.e. reception year at school).

 Parents must renew their code to remain eligible.
-Children starting a new 30 hours place in AutumnTerm 2020 MUST have an eligible code on the first day of the funding period:
+Children starting a new working families (3&4 year old) place MUST have an eligible code on the first day of the funding period:

 If you are a parent who is unable to find suitable childcare, please contact EYCommissioning@northtyneside.gov.uk

 Families can ask HMRC to review their working families entitlement application if they disagree with the decision that they are not eligible.
-If a parent misses out on a 30 hours place, through no fault of their own, they may be eligible for some monetary redress from HMRC.
+If a parent misses out on a funded working families place, through no fault of their own, they may be eligible for some monetary redress from HMRC.
 Please note: the parent must have made their application before the termly deadline; and must have paid out for childcare that they would have otherwise have been entitled to for free (i.e. they must meet all other eligibility requirements, such as the child’s age and earnings threshold).
 If a parent thinks they meets these conditions they should make a complaint by the completing the standard HMRC complaints form or call the childcare service helpline on 0300 123 4097.

 All three and four year olds are entitled to 570 free hours of early education per year, equivalent to 15 hours a week over a minimum of 38 weeks.
 Children can stretch their entitlement over more than 38 weeks a year.
-This means taking fewer hours per week, subject to a maximum of 570 hours during the accademic year.
+This means taking fewer hours per week, subject to a maximum of 570 hours during the academic year.
 Children can take their 15 hour entitlement the term after their 3rd birthday.
 Families should approach their preferred childcare provider directly to arrange their universal 15 hour entitlement.